 This institution, as required by federal regulation (34 CFR 85.635 and Appendix C), will report all employees convicted of a criminal drug offense occurring in the workplace to the U.S. Department of Education.
 Consistent with these same regulations, employees, as a condition of employment, are required to provide written notice to this institution of their conviction for a criminal drug offense occurring at the workplace within five (5) days after that conviction.
 In addition, students receiving Pell Grants who are convicted of a criminal drug offense during the period of enrollment for which the Pell Grant was awarded are required by federal regulation to report that conviction in writing to the:

-Director of Grants and Services United States Department of Education 400 Maryland Avenue SW.
+Director of Grants and Services

+United States Department of Education 400 Maryland Avenue SW.
 Room 3124, GSA Regional Office Bldg.
-3 Washington, DC 20202-4571 drugs or alcohol could face local, state and federal legal penalties which include the loss of eligibility for federal financial aid, fines, imprisonment and the seizure of drug related assets.
+3 Washington, DC 20202-4571

 The report must be made within 10 days after the conviction.